 Safety Features We Recommend

-When it comes to purchasing a heater for your outdoor setting, you cannot forget to keep safety in mind.
+For purchasing a heater for your outdoor setting, you cannot forget to keep safety in mind.
 Ignoring safety can lead to injuries and even death.
 If you’re purchasing an outdoor heater, we recommend the following safety features:

 Automatic Shut-Off Valve – On the same note, the heater you get should also have an automatic shut-off valve.
-This means when the heater reaches a certain temperature, it will automatically shut off without further warning.
-We personally recommend this feature because it will prevent serious fire hazards and malfunctions.
+This means when the heater reaches a certain temperature, it will shut off without further warning.
+We recommend this feature because it will prevent serious fire hazards and malfunctions.

 Assembling Your Patio Heater